Home » Clay Art Projects » Clay Owl

 • Small container of water

-Step 1: Pass Out Clay
+Step 1: Pass Out The Clay

-Cut clay so that it fits into your hand or the hands of the children completing the project.
+Cut the clay so that it fits into your hand or the hands of the children completing the project.

-Step 2: Spilt Clay
+Step 2: Split The Clay

 Split the clay into a large hunk and a smaller one.

-Step 3: Create An Egg Shape
+Step 3: Roll An Egg Shape

 Roll the larger chunk into a ball of clay and squeeze the clay a little to make it more egg-shaped.

-Step 4: Push Thumb In Clay
+Step 4: Push Your Thumb Into Clay

 Push your thumb as far as it will go without pushing through.
 With young children, you may have to check or help them push farther down.